-She has been organist in almost every denomination (and a monastery) in New York, Vermont, Massachusetts and Virginia, accompanied many, many singers in recital, and occasionally played organ recitals.
+She has been organist in almost every denomination (and a monastery) in New York, Vermont, Massachusetts, Virginia, and now New Mexico, accompanied many, many singers in recital, and occasionally played organ recitals.
 Opera is a passion, as is attending the Santa Fe opera.
 Life is good, with a companion, three dogs and two cats: a total of 24 dirty feet..

 Pamela grew up on Long Island, 30 miles from New York City, then moved far too many times and had far too many occupations.
 A third-generation church organist, she attended Oberlin Conservatory of Music as a piano major but dropped out, earned a B.A. from the University in Colorado in Asian studies, and received a Master of Music in Collaborative Piano from the Longy School of Music in her 40’s.